Last updated 15-Aug-2021

 This process was relatively ok but is now taking longer for the following reasons:

-As indicated above, the BMS needs a number of battery OC voltages, each requires the car to be left turned off for a period of time to allow for the voltage levels to stabilise, and across a variety of states of charge.
+The BMS needs a number of readings at different states of charge when the car has been left turned off for a period of time to allow for the voltage levels in the battery to stabilise.
+The steps are fairly simple and not required to be done that often.

 The goal is to build up a number of occasions where the car totally asleep for 4-6 hours and across a variety of charge levels.